vic-cheung/vic-cheung.github.io/pages/cv.md

 ### **Computational Biologist**
 [Freenome](https://www.freenome.com/about-f)<br>
 _APR 2022 - Present_ <br>
-- Apply bioinformatics, data science, and computational methods to analyze multi-omic data to reveal, model, and interpret changes in both the cancer (pathways, gene activities, proteins) and the immune system (composition, activity, and repertoires) associated with clinical outcomes.
+- Apply bioinformatics, data science, and computational methods (including AI/ML techniques) to analyze multi-omic data to reveal, model, and interpret changes in both the cancer (pathways, gene activities, proteins) and the immune system (composition, activity, and repertoires) associated with clinical outcomes.
   - Generate new insights and interpretations.
-  - Leverage existing computational methods and develop new ones to extract immunological signals from existing and new data.
+  -Leverage existing computational methods and develop new ones to extract immunological signals from existing and new data.
 - Partner cross-functionally in the scientific planning and execution of collaborative projects, such as molecular and cancer biologists, immunologists, computational biologists, medical affairs, commercial, business development.
 - Execute research projects to model various biological changes resulting from diseases such as cancer, autoimmune disease, and infection with various business partners.
+- Developed a software package for reproducible data analysis for the team.
+- Wrote distributed workflows (Flyte) to increase efficiency of scRNAseq alignment and data aggregation from a scale of running for 8 days to half a day.

 **_Technologies used:_**<br>
  - Python (ScanPy, NumPy, Pandas, scikit-learn, Matplotlib, SciPy, Freenome proprietary software)